openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCSpawn.md

 ---
 title: OnNPCSpawn
 sidebar_label: OnNPCSpawn
-description: This callback is called when a NPC spawns.
+description: This callback is called when an NPC spawns.
 tags: ["npc"]
 ---

 ## Description

-This callback is called when a NPC spawns.
+This callback is called when an NPC spawns.

 | Name  | Description                    |
 | ----- | ------------------------------ |